FAQs: Applying for Master degree programmes at the Department of Business and Economics

 Please note: Our master programmes start once a year in the winter term.

-uni-assist e.V. is a certification office founded to make the application procedure for international student applicants easier and at the same time to support German universities in the selection of their foreign students.
-All applicants with a Non-German Bachelor degree wishing to study at one of the member universities of uni-assist must send their applications to uni-assist instead of their chosen university.
+Uni-assist e.V. is a certification and credentials office founded to make the application procedure for international student applicants easier and at the same time to support German universities in the selection of their foreign students.
+All applicants with a non - German Bachelor degree wishing to study at one of the member universities of uni-assist must send their applications to uni-assist instead of their chosen university.

-uni-assist converts foreign grades into their German equivalents.
-Uni-assist verifies language skills and other course-specific requirements made by the universities.
+Uni-assist converts foreign grades into their German equivalents.
+They verify language skills and other course-specific requirements made by the universities.

 All applications that meet the general admission requirements are forwarded electronically to the universities and are then processed in the universities' individual admissions procedures.